Phantasus/Cuis-Smalltalk-Slang/Journal.md

 as when you are testing you are normally using the whole stack.
 Something to ponder.

+I threw out the `generateBaseHeaderSize` slang generation methods, really why are there special methods for that?!
+It's also nowehre used in the opensmalltalk-vm repository.
+Also `bytesPerWord` not found, probably long gone a long time ago.
+Other legacy Slang features which go out of the door are:

+- `preIncrement` and `postIncrement` as these are basically syntax sugar selectors for C and even there it's more safely used in loops but a bad idea outside them.
+So remove them.

 ## 31st May 2020 (jpb)